mgcm/ReactiveProgrammingSwift/Reactive Programming in Swift.md

 We can overcome this with a reactive programming model.
 There are a couple of different implementations currently available for OS X and iOS development such as [RxSwift](https://github.com/ReactiveX/RxSwift) and [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).

-We will focus on *RxSwift* but the basic concepts we will address are similar in both frameworks.
+We will focus on *RxSwift* but the basic concepts we address are similar in both frameworks.

 ### RxSwift